Arfs6/AccessibilityHub/README.md

 Wait for hatch to finish setting up the project.
 Then you can open your browser and type `localhost:8000` in the address bar to open the website.

+### Managing Database

+In order to make any database operations, you'll need to generate and execute the schema using django's `manage.py` utility tool.

+1. **Generate schema**: `hatch run src/accessibilityHub/manage.py makemigrations`
+2. **Execute schema**: `hatch run src/accessibilityHub/manage.py migrate`

+Running the above commands will allow you to create and access data stored in the database, like user accounts.

 ### Running Tests and Ruff

 1. **Test**: `hatch run src/accessibilityHub/manage.py test tests`